 I would recommend starting our tour at the Museum Island (remember Berlin Cathedral?), where you will find not one but five museums.
 These are the New Museum, Old Museum, Old National Gallery, Bode Museum, and Pergamon.
 The latter one is the most popular among travelers who love to immerse in the Babylon civilization and history.
 Are you curious to see the famous bust of Nefertiti?
 Then head on straight to the New Museum – it is located there!

 The part of the city that certainly deserves your attention is a Nikolaiviertel.
 It is located in front of Museum Island, across Engel Forum.
 It is a very architecturally charming and romantic part of the city, located along the river.
 Here you can find Saint Nicolas Church, Stadtmuseum, and many cafes and restaurants, where you can take a well-deserved break.
-I know, I know too much learning and history can be tiresome!
+I know too much learning and history can be tiresome!

 Berlin and World War II